State Bank of the Russian Empire: Creation and early years

 Following the inflation that led to the abolition of the Russian Assignation Bank, Russia from 1818 onwards did not have a bank of issue of its own.
 After the deflationary 1820s and 1830s, the finance ministry's State Credit Note Bureau was established in 1843 and printed paper money distributed by the State Commercial Bank, but from January 1855 these were no longer backed by silver reserves.
 The state-owned banking system, including the State Commercial Bank and the State Loan Bank, collapsed in a bank run in 1858–1859.

-The State Bank of the Russian Empire was established on by ukaz of Emperor Alexander II.
+The State Bank of the Russian Empire was established on at the behest of Minister of Finance Alexander Knyazhevich by ukaz of Emperor Alexander II.
 This ukaz also ratified the statutes of the State Bank.
 The bank was subordinate to the Ministry of Finance and was under the supervision of the Council of State Credit Institutions.
 It was the only state-owned central bank of its era, together with the Sveriges Riksbank and the Bank of Finland, which predated it within the Empire.
 It was also the largest credit institution in the Empire.
 Its first Governor was Russian Jewish financier Alexander von Stieglitz.

 According to the statutes, the State Bank was intended for short-term credit (no more than 9 months) to trade and industry as well as a monetary role.
 In its first decade of operations, the State Bank invested most of its resources in state bonds and state-guaranteed securities.
 In addition, it issued short-term and long-term loans to the State Treasury.
 By 1879, the Treasury's debt to the State Bank amounted to 478.9 million rubles.
 The repayment of that debt, which began in 1881, ended in 1901.
 Lending to commercial and industrial turnover occurred mainly through discounting bills and issuing loans against bills.
 Until the mid-1870s, bill accounting averaged 30-50 million rubles.
 From the mid-1870s to the mid-1880s, transactions involving the accounting of trade bills doubled and averaged 100 million rubles.
 Ten years later, in 1890, they reached 152.5 million rubles.
 From 1867, the Ministry of Finance began intensive accumulation of gold reserves.
 By decree of Alexander II of June 2, 1867, the State Bank and its offices were granted the right to accept specie for payments.
 It was allowed to take Russian and foreign coins, as well as gold and silver bullion.
 Prices were set by the State Bank.
 The coin was sent to his change fund.
 As a result, during 1867-1876 the exchange fund increased from 78.3 million rubles to 310.1 million rubles.